helospark/SparkBuilderGenerator/README.md

    Initialize Collections with empty collections via java.util.Collections class Various bugfixes related to overriding previous builder Logging improvement
+ - 0.0.12
+   Generate @param tag to the builder's "with" methods

 ## The generated code looks like the following: